Built Environment Energy Systems Group (BEESG)

 - System integration of distributed solar power in the built environment

-- Electricity use in buildings and transport
+- Electricity use in buildings

 - Energy use in buildings and its impact on district heating production